Detachment Focus: Champions of Russ (Updated November 13, 2024)

 Playing This Detachment

-If you aren’t running TWCs, or at least are only running a single unit, you’ve got options.
-Recently builds with a ten-terminator brick have seen some success; these run Wolf Guard with Thunder Hammers and Storm Shields, a unit all decked out for holding the table’s center with additional durability help from the Saga of the Bear.
+Prior to the Q4 update we saw some builds with a ten-terminator brick achieve success; these run Wolf Guard with Thunder Hammers and Storm Shields, a unit all decked out for holding the table’s center with additional durability help from the Saga of the Bear.
 If you need ranged output, Long Fangs can offer that, and in a recent list we’ve seen them put in Razorbacks supporting both a big block of Wolf Guard and two big units of Thunderwolves.
 While the Terminators give you more of a “push to the middle and hold it” strategy the Thunderwolves and Wulfen in these lists retain the same goal – charging into the enemy lines early and trapping them while you run up the score.
 What the terminator brick gets you instead of a third Thunderwolves unit is a bit more insurance against opponents who can outmaneuver the TWCs, or which the TWCs will bounce off of.
 In those games you can hang back and use the Terminators as part of a slower, hold the middle of the table strategy – they’re just as nasty a tarpit as the TWCs are, but can hit pretty hard with their Thunder Hammers, especially if they have Arjac Rockfist with them.

 The list - click to expand